Investment Review - August 2017

 - The major U.S. equity indices posted strong gains in July.
-The Dow Jones Industrial Average rose 2.8%, the S&P 500 added 3.6% and the Nasdaq Composite increased 6.6% for the month.
-The U.S. being viewed as a safe haven in a chaotic world and a relief bounce from the initial Brexit shock were the main drivers for the upward move.
+The Dow Jones Industrial Average rose 2.5%, the S&P 500 added 2.1% and the Nasdaq Composite increased 3.4% for the month.
+All three indices either reached or flirted with record highs as the strong economy and expectations of earnings growth bolstered investor confidence.

 * This commentary reflects the opinions of Welch & Forbes based on information that we believe to be reliable.
 It is intended for informational purposes only, and not to suggest any specific performance or results, nor should it be considered investment, financial, tax or other professional advice.
 It is not an offer or solicitation.